 After Guerre des Paysages, a play about the greek civil war, the French director Irène Bonnaud collaborates again with KET, undertaking the dramaturgy, directing and part of the writing of the play On a Saturday / C’était un samedi.
 The premiere of the play in Athens was postponed because of the current conditions, and it will take place in Paris at La Commune CDN Aubervilliers.
-There will be three open rehearsals in December (15, 16 & 17/12) and the official premiere in June 2021 (24/6).
+There have been three open rehearsals in December (15, 16 & 17/12) and the official premiere will take place in June 2021 (24/6).

 The starting point and first part of the show is the short story by Dimitris Hatzis Sambethai Kampilis from the collection of short stories The end of our small town.
 The author returns to Ioannina of his childhood, describing the local Jewish community with its long history as well as the close relationship and conflict of two important personalities, the conservative merchant and community leader Sambethai Kampilis and his student, the first jewish communist of the city, poet and translator Joseph Eliya.